puppetlabs/puppet-docs/source/pe/3.2/console_inventory_search.markdown

 ## Using the Inventory Search

-Use console's main navigation to reach the "Inventory Search" section.
+Use console's main navigation to reach the __Inventory Search__ section.

 ![The inventory search page][inventory_zoom]